 The University of Hamburg is represented by an Advanced Study Group covering various research directions of the Physics department of the University , e.g. detector development, laser physics, ultra short X-ray physics and X-ray spectroscopy and dynamics.

 In June 2009 the construction of the CFEL building started with the ground-breaking.
 The foundation stone was laid as a first milestone on September 29th 2009.
-The topping out ceremony took place on the 20th of July 2010 and the final completion of the building is planned for early summer 2012.
+The topping out ceremony took place on the 20th of July 2010 and the final completion of the building and move in early fall 2012.

 Funded by the State of Hamburg and the German Federal Government and designed by the architecture firm hammeskrause, the building has been planned according to the requirements and wishes of the research groups within the CFEL: the office layouts encourage communication and discussion, and the distribution of laboratories anticipate and support collaborations of groups working in biology, biochemistry, chemistry and physics, or in the use of advanced laser facilities.